MSc Mountain Environment and Development Studies: Career Path

 • Development issues: Graduates of the program will also have a strong understanding of the socio-economic challenges and opportunities facing mountain regions, including poverty, food security, and the role of tourism in development.

-• Fieldwork and research: Many programs include a fieldwork component, which may involve field trips to mountain regions and the opportunity to conduct research on a specific topic.
+• Fieldwork and research: Many programs include a fieldwork component, which may involve field trips to mountain regions and the opportunity to research a specific topic.
 This allows students to gain firsthand experience studying environmental and development issues.

 Career Path